mbaze/Z80-Bits/clever-16-bit-loops.md

 The trick works because `djnz` decrements only the B register and tests it for zero.
-By biasing the initial value of BC, the `inc b` instruction compensates for the decrement performed by `djnz`, except when the low byte wraps around.
+By biasing the initial value of BC, the `inc b` instruction compensates for the decrement performed by `djnz`, except in cases where the correction leaves B = 1.
 In addition to being both shorter and faster, it also preserves the accumulator.

 One consequence is that initializing BC with values from 1 to 255 results in a single iteration.
 That means the valid iteration range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.